hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 Doing a cat command of the bundles reveals the keys to be copied into the trust domain bundle field.

-After the Bundle endpoint URL and the TrustDomainBundle fields are configured and applied, check the status of the spire pods to make sure they are running and check the logs of the spire-server to verify successful federation.
+After the Bundle endpoint URL and the TrustDomainBundle fields are configured and applied, check the status of the  SPIRE pods to make sure they are running and check the logs of the spire-server to verify successful federation.

 ```shellsession
 Cluster1:~ # kubectl logs -n spire -c spire-server spire-server-574474c7dc-gbzl6